-One of the biggest perks of purchasing a custom house plan is that you get to create a space that is unique and personal to your family and lifestyle.
+One of the biggest perks of purchasing a custom house plan is that you create a unique and personal space for your family and lifestyle.
 Today’s home building trends include homes with basements or terrace level spaces that can be customized into anything from fitness rooms to offices to wine cellars or bars.

 The wine-bar boom in the United States began about a decade ago when neighborhood wine bars began popping up in major cities.
 In fact, this Wall Street Journal article mentions wine bar entrepreneur Stefan Mailvaganam who says, “the wine-bar market will only get bigger in the coming years … He believes wine bars fill an "untapped niche" for drinkers, especially budding young oenophiles.
 These vinous neophytes use wine bars in part to ‘transition into adulthood.’"

-In the past, people purchasing small wine racks to accommodate their interest in collecting and enjoying wines.
-Next these wine collectors installed wine refrigerators that were built into the end of an island near the great room for wine selection convenience.
+In the past, people purchased small wine racks to accommodate their interest in collecting and enjoying wines.
+Next, these wine collectors installed wine refrigerators built into the end of an island near the great room for wine selection convenience.
 The biggest trend, particularly in the luxury home market, was to build a wine cellar -- the best place being underground in the deepest area of the basement of a home.
 These cellars require an insulated, cool space with good ventilation and a cooling system.

-A decade later, wine consumption in the U.S. has been growing in value and volume sales, according to Nielsen, a global provider of insights into consumer preferences and purchases.
+According to Nielsen, a decade later, wine consumption in the U.S. has been growing in value and volume sales, a global provider of insights into consumer preferences and purchases.
 “Dollar sales grew faster than purchase volumes in 2014.
 In U.S. food stores, total wine volume sales grew one percent while total revenues increased by four percent.”
-Trends also indicate that consumers are transitioning to a preference for higher value wines.
-Finally, nowadays people are building separate wine rooms with comfortable seating areas and central tables.
+Trends also indicate that consumers are transitioning to a preference for higher-value wines.
+Finally, nowadays, people are building separate wine rooms with comfortable seating areas and central tables.